skip to main content

-The report states that the teenager who was subject of an interim care order and housed by Tusla in a special emergency arrangement, had repeatedly gone missing from care and had recently been allegedly raped by several middle-aged men.
+In the report, it says that the teenage girl, who was subject of an interim care order and housed by Tusla in a special emergency arrangement, had repeatedly gone missing from care and had recently been allegedly raped by several middle-aged men.

-The mother's solicitor said that the teenager had gone missing in care approximately ten times since the previous court date and the mother was left to walk the streets looking for her.
+Her mother's solicitor said the teenager had gone missing in care approximately ten times since the previous court date and that her mother was left to walk the streets looking for her.

 The girl would be collected, brought to a park, sexually assaulted and then returned to her placement.